-My name is Mitch Allan and I am the Careers Advisor at San Clemente High School, Mayfield.
+My name is Mrs Sheridan Pruteanu and I am the Careers Advisor at San Clemente High School, Mayfield for 2019.
 It is an honour to work at such a wonderful school with genuine students.
-San Clemente students have a great reputation in the community as being polite and respectful and always willing to have a go.
-Employers and trainers complement our students as mature and determined which are valuable attributes to have when seeking employment or entry to University or TAFE.
+San Clemente students have a great reputation in the community as being polite, respectful, and always willing to have a go.
+Employers and trainers find our students to be both mature and determined, which are valuable attributes to have when seeking employment or entry to University or TAFE.

 In Year 10, students follow a program that broadly consists of:

 - Term 1: Career Investigation- Careers Interest Testing, Personality Testing and Study Skills